mfinelli/musicrename/DESIGN.md

 updated as appropriate without unnecessarily changing the file's recorded content hash.

+Global playlists are intentionally **not** updated by `rename`.
+Renaming is primarily an ingestion-time operation, when the files being moved cannot yet appear in any global playlist.
+When a rename does move tracks that playlists already reference, the playlists are reconciled through Navidrome instead.

 After successful moves, empty source directories are removed on a best-effort basis.